hershaw/bugfixer/README.md

 # bugfixer

-Be sure to set your repository action permissins: https://github.com/peter-evans/create-pull-request#workflow-permissions And create the OPENAI_API_KEY repository secret.
+Be sure to set your repository action permissions: https://github.com/peter-evans/create-pull-request#workflow-permissions And create the OPENAI_API_KEY repository secret.